Ancient Greek Culture

-Greece has long been a magnet for foreigners seeking an idyllic island lifestyle and an escape from the rat race.
+Greece has long been a magnet for foreigners seeking an idyllic island lifestyle and an escape from the rat race – a trend only exacerbated by the sunny allure of movies such as Shirley Valentine and Mamma Mia!.
 Apart from those owning holiday houses, the small resident population of disparate xenoi (foreigners) have largely been somewhat-eccentric or retired Europeans, ex-hippies and artists or people married to locals.
 In recent years there has also been a steady stream of Americans, Australians and others with Greek heritage returning to their ancestral islands.

 Sidebar: Greek Wages & Working Hours